-Beloved by the French, who call him “Le Roi du Crazy,” Jerry Lewis is best known these days for his Labor Day charity fundraising telethons as national chairman of the Muscular Dystrophy Assn.
+Beloved by the French, who call him “Le Roi du Crazy,” Jerry Lewis was best known in his later life his Labor Day charity fundraising telethons as national chairman of the Muscular Dystrophy Assn.
 But Lewis came to fame as a comedian, actor, film producer, writer, director and even singer.

 Lewis was born into a showbiz family.
 His father, whose professional name was Danny Lewis, was a vaudeville entertainer; his mother Rachel was a piano player at a radio station.